holdenellismain/ProfessorRatingModel/README.md

    - If ratemyprofessor's search feature does not return any professors, this function returns `None`
 6. Update the dataframe with these values and write to the [output](data/output.csv)
    - Only writes if the professor has more than 20 reviews to avoid outliers due to small samples.
+8. Do some manual cleaning on the output.
+Certain professors do not exist in ratemyprofessor which leads to the search returning a false positive.
+Deleting duplicates and manually verifying some of the professors who haven't taught at UCSB in a while resolved most of these cases.
+This is how [output_cleaned](data/output_cleaned.csv) was created.
 7. Linear Model in JupyterNotebook -- WIP

 ## Conclusions